JensJoschi/plant_model_ibm/README.md

 The processes largely describe processes affecting individuals, yet the model's smallest unit are Functional Groups, i.e. the processes work on a demographic level.

 *The implementation of succession was revised, but the general calculations have not changed (yet).
-See workflow diagrams for sequence of events.
+See figure "Process overview and scheduling, innermost box" for sequence of events.
 Long-term Seed dormancy is disabled, however.*

 ### Disturbance